Viperace/Unity_AI_Agent/README.md

 What to do here
 - Select blueprint
 - Play minigame 3 rounds, it decide final outcome
+- Outcome of 3 rounds [S, A, B] decide final stat 0 to 3 star.
+- "Super Focus", skill that allows player to
+- - Redo a round (cost 1)
+- - Auto fix all mistake in this round (cost 2)
+- - Once depleted, has cooldown timer of 3 game day
 - [no] Select component
 - [no] Upgrade
 - [no] Assign worker
 - [no] Put Powerup

+Others
+- Waiting for a forging to be done (this may break the flow)
+-